 Failover refers to the process of switching a system to its redundant backup during points of failure to ensure business continuity and minimize downtime.
 It is quite important in disaster recovery data protection through both automatic and manual methods of failover, normally basing its operation on failover clustering and load balancing to keep the business-critical systems up and running.
-Performance monitoring, real-time alerts, and testing failover plans will enable the IT organization to forestall disruption and bake in such best practices that will make transitions smooth and seamless in the event of system failure.

 What Is Failover?